solita/solita.github.com/_posts/2015-04-24-ninja-berries.md

 ---
 **Tl;dr**:  *Our 300+ employees can cherry pick from and kick up educational sessions at work time, which seems to work well.*

 In [a previous post](/2015/01/26/monster-fighter.html), I mentioned that my employer has a policy of fostering educational sessions on company time.
-This one discusses the arrangement.
+In this post I discuss the arrangement.

 ![clojure handson](/img/ninja-berries/cloj_handson_small.png)

 Solita is a Finnish 300+ employee company that specialises in services; tech consulting, design, code, analytics.

-Here's a listing of sessions given at one of our meeting rooms, from a span of three weeks.
+Here's a listing of internal sessions given at one of our meeting rooms, from a span of three weeks this spring.

 - Data visualisations with Clojurescript
 - 50 new things in Java 8